 By building the Blender in the Port of Rotterdam, where most of our ingredients are shipped, we've taken thousands of miles off the road.
-We're also using some of the world's first 50 tonne fully electric trucks to carry our orange juice to and from the Blender supply chain of good
+We're also using some of the world's first 50 tonne fully electric trucks to carry our orange juice to and from the Blender.